Rootthecause/HVI/README.md

 	when a purchase is made: https://amzn.to/3TRJJif<br>
 	In the docs there is an additional folder 'HV Source' for a 3D-printed case which also uses a rotary potentiometer instead of the trim pot.
-If there is enough interest, I will make a build guide for it.<br>
+If there is enough interest, I will make a build guide for it.<br> Please add 100 uF (check voltage rating!) or more externally to the output, otherwise the feedback loop can be unstable.<br>

 Q: 	&ensp;I need more Power!<br>
 A: 	&ensp;A smaller Inductor value could help, but be aware that the minimum on-time is 400 ns.